xzuzui/xzuzui/README.md

 ⋮ ⌗ ┆ Normally always calm, I dont get mad at people unless they really fuck up.
 I freefly block those who are disruptive :)

-⋮ ⌗ ┆ Please keep it decent, when im uncomfortable I rarely speak up about it so pick up the clues...
+⋮ ⌗ ┆ Please keep it decent, when im uncomfortable I rarely speak up about it but there will be obvious signs just keep it wholesome or jokingly ok!

 # Thank you for reading my about me!
 Have a lovely day ml!